Shape-Texture Debiased Neural Network Training: Experiments

-\paragraph{Do our method helps models debias shape-texture representations?} Here we take a close look at whether our method indeed prevents models from being biased toward shape or texture during learning.
-We evaluate models in Section~\ref{sec:main_results} on two datasets: (1) ImageNet-Sketch dataset~\citep{wang2019learning} for examining how well models can capture shape; and (2) Kylberg Texture dataset~\citep{kylberg2011kylberg} for examining how well models can capture texture.
-Specifically, since object categories from Kylberg Texture dataset are not compatible to that from ImageNet dataset, we retrain the last fc-layer (while keeping all other layers untouched) of all models on Kylberg Texture dataset for 5 epochs.
+\paragraph{Does our method help models to learn debiased shape-texture representations?} Here we take a close look at whether our method indeed prevents models from being biased toward shape or texture during learning.
+We evaluate models in Section~\ref{sec:main_results} on two kinds of datasets: (1) ImageNet-Sketch dataset~\citep{wang2019learning} and ImageNet-R~\citep{hendrycks2020many} for examining how well models can capture shape; and (2) Kylberg Texture dataset~\citep{kylberg2011kylberg} and Flicker Material dataset~\citep{Sharan-JoV-14} for examining how well models can capture texture.
+Specifically, since object categories from two texture datasets are not compatible with that from ImageNet dataset, we retrain the last fc-layer (while keeping all other layers untouched) of all models on Kylberg Texture dataset or Flicker Material dataset for 5 epochs.
+The results are shown in Table~\ref{tab:shape_or_texture_dataset}.

 We first analyze results on ImageNet-Sketch dataset.
 We observe our shape-texture debiased models are as good as the shape-biased models, and significantly outperforms the texture-biased models and the vanilla training models.
 For instance, using ResNet-50, our shape-texture debiased training and shape-biased training achieve 28.4\% top-1 accuracy and 27.9\% top-1 accuracy, while texture-biased training and vanilla training only get 24.3\% top-1 accuracy and 23.8\% top-1 accuracy.
-This result supports our method helps models acquire stronger shape representations than the vanilla training.
+A similar observation can be seen from ImageNet-R. These results support that our method helps models acquire stronger shape representations than the vanilla training.

 We next analyze results on Kylberg Texture dataset.
-Similarly, we observe that our debiased models are comparable to the texture-biased models and the vanilla training models, and get better performance than the shape-biased models.
+Similarly, we observe that our debiased model are comparable to the texture-biased model and the vanilla training model, and get better performance than the shape-biased model.
+On Flicker Material dataset, we observe that our debiased models are better than the vanilla training model and the shape-biased model.
 This phenomenon suggests texture information is effectively caught by our shape-texture debiased training.
-As a side note, it is expected that texture-biased training and vanilla training achieve similar performance on this texture dataset, as \citep{geirhos2018imagenettrained} point out that ImageNet trained models (\ie, vanilla training) also tend to be biased towards texture.
+As a side note, it is expected that vanilla training are better than shape-biased training on these texture datasets, as \citet{geirhos2018imagenettrained} point out that ImageNet trained models (\ie, vanilla training) also tend to be biased towards texture.

 With the analysis above, we conclude that, compared to vanilla training, our shape-texture debiased training successfully helps networks effectively acquire both shape and texture representations.

 \paragraph{Combining with other data augmentation methods.} Our shape-texture debiased neural network training can be viewed as a data augmentation method, which trains models on cue conflict images.
 Nonetheless, our method specifically guides the model to learn debiased shape and texture representations, which could potentially serve as a complementary feature to other data augmentation methods.
 To validate this argument, we train models using a combination of our method and an existing data augmentation method (\ie, Mixup~\citep{zhang2018mixup} or CutMix~\citep{yun2019cutmix}).